top of page

 Surveys and Questionnaires

 Creating thoughtful surveys is a classic method for obtaining structured feedback.
-Focus on clear and concise questions targeting specific aspects of your product.
-For example, if you're launching a new app feature, ask users about usability, functionality, and any suggestions for improvement.
+Focus on clear and concise questions that target specific aspects of your product.
+For example, if you're launching a new app feature, ask users about usability, functionality, and suggestions for improvement.

 Social Listening